Skip to content

 The purpose of the magnetic limit switch is to detect when the mechanical axis has reached its maximum or minimum travel limit.
 When the axis reaches the limit, the switch is activated, and it sends a signal to the engraving machine's controller to stop the motion of the axis.
 This prevents the axis from moving further and potentially causes damage to the machine or the workpiece.

 Limit switches are essential safety devices in CO2 laser engravers and are usually installed on each mechanical axis of the machine to ensure safe operation.
-They are often adjustable and can be calibrated to activate at specific points along the axis's travel path.
+They are often adjustable and can be calibrated to activate at specific points along the axis's travel path, making them a key component of laser machine maintenance and CO2 laser parts.
+When calibration fails, it may be time to replace limit switch.

 How to Replace Your Limit Switch?

-Two magnetic limit switches on your co2 laser are critical to operating a machine they prevent the laser head from trying to move beyond the work bed limits and relate the laser head’s location to the control panel if one of your limit switches goes down.
+Two magnetic limit switches on your CO2 laser are critical to operating a machine.
+They prevent the laser head from trying to move beyond the work bed limits and relate the laser head’s location to the control panel.
+If one of your limit switches goes down, proper laser machine maintenance and replacing CO2 laser parts are essential to ensure smooth operation.

 Tools you need